corinnebowers/sequences/_data/streamflow/readme.md

 This folder contains code to process and download streamgage data available from the National Water Information Service (NWIS) at the United States Geological Service (USGS).
-Flow data was retrieved from the NWIS [1] using the R package *r**n**o**a**a* [2].
+Flow data was retrieved from the NWIS [1] using the R package *rnoaa* [2].
 Drainage area geometries were retrieved from Streamstats [3] using both the API and the batch processing tool.
 The file `get_streamflow.Rmd` guides the user through the process of downloading flows, downloading drainage area geometries, converting streamflow to runoff, and regionalizing runoff to match the resolution of the MERRA-2/SPEAR 50km × 50km grid using the method from Brakebill et al. (2011) [4].

 <br><br>